crowdgames/cartoscope/docs/cairns.md

  - long messages don't fit
  - square emoji or increase friction
- - if skip hit, ignore initial
- - if the initial is invalid, pop a message
- - change the word "continue" and skip depending on state
- - work on wording
- - randomization??
- - add a go back?
  - add a preview of your message
- - sign with an emoji
- - just work on the wording of the messages themselves
  - background last image you saw?
 Or something?
  - rework "below are emojis...", rework to "these are how other players are feeling?"
  - add a why box? but maybe not...